 Members are working hard to make Runnymede an even safer place to live.
-The Runnymede Community Safety Partnership priorities for 2019/22 are:
+The Runnymede Community Safety Partnership priorities for 2019/22 are

-- To reduce crime and anti-social behaviour by tackling offenders, reduce reoffending and to support vulnerable victims and areas
+- to reduce crime and anti-social behaviour by tackling offenders, reduce reoffending and to support vulnerable victims and areas

-- To protect the most vulnerable individuals from high harm and abuse
+- to protect the most vulnerable individuals from high harm and abuse

-- To maintain public confidence by making residents feel safe and secure
+- to maintain public confidence by making residents feel safe and secure

-Ourprovides more information on how we will achieve these.
+Our action plan provides more information on how we will achieve these.

-Safer Runnymede (CCTV) is a well regarded, and highly comprehensive local system.
+Safer Runnymede CCTV is a well regarded, and highly comprehensive local system.
 Most public areas within the Borough benefit from protection, and continuous monitoring.

 Help keep Runnymede safe

 Use the online to report an incident of anti-social behaviour

 The Runnymede CSP would like to encourage victims of Antisocial Behaviour to review information relating to the Community Trigger process and details on how to submit a request for a Community Trigger.